SOUTHERN TOAD CARE SHEET Anaxyrus terrestris

 SUPPLEMENTS: A vital aspect of maintaining your amphibian’s health in captivity is supplementing their diet with powdered vitamins and minerals.
 Meeting proper habitat requirements alone will not provide essential nutrients for them to thrive.

-Powdered supplements should be dusted onto your amphibian’s meal at every feeding.
-Calcium is the most important nutrient amphibians receive primarily from the supplements you place on their food.
-It helps ensure proper bone growth and density, muscle and nerve function, and overall metabolic function.
-Herptiles without proper calcium levels can develop nutritional secondary hyperparathyroidism (NSHP) or more commonly known as metabolic bone disease (MBD).
-NSHP is a specific kind of MBD commonly seen in captive reptiles and amphibians.
+Powdered supplements should be dusted onto your amphibian’s meal at nearly every feeding.
+Calcium is an important nutrient amphibians receive primarily from supplementation.
+Proper calcium levels allow for healthy bone development, muscle, immune, and nerve function.
+Without proper calcium supplementation, toads can develop nutritional secondary hyperparathyroidism (NSHP) or more commonly known as metabolic bone disease (MBD).
+NSHP is the reason for the clinical manifestation that is MBD commonly seen in captive reptiles and amphibians.
 Here the parathyroid glands overcompensate for the lack of calcium, ultimately resulting in bone weakening as the body essentially “steals” calcium from the bones.

 HOW TO SEX: Males tend to be smaller and have dark colored throats.
 This is where their throat expands when producing a mating call.
 Only Males produce this high pitch trill.